-Finally, the company has an independent internal auditing unit that reports directly to the company's CEO.
+Finally, the company has an independent Internal Audit Committee unit that reports directly to the company's CEO.
 It is responsible for verifying the effectiveness of, and compliance with, policies, procedures and internal controls, among other aspects.

 I. RISK MAP